dhis2/dhis2-docs/src/user/managing-dashboards.md

 ## Dashboard items with charts, pivot tables or maps

-Dashboard items with charts, pivot table or maps may have a context menu button in the upper right corner of the item with additional viewing options, depending on the system settings that have been configured for the DHIS2 instance.
-If all the relevant system settings have been disabled, then there will not be a context menu button.
+Dashboard items with charts, pivot table or maps may have an item menu button in the upper right corner of the item with additional viewing options, depending on the system settings that have been configured for the DHIS2 instance.
+If all the relevant system settings have been disabled byt the DHIS2 instance, then there will not be an item menu button.
 Here are the possible menu options:

 ### Switching between visualizations

 Dashboard items showing charts, pivot tables and maps can be toggled between these visualizations.
-Click on the item context menu button and choose the desired view (e.g., **View as Table**, **View as Map**, **View as Chart**):
+Click on the item menu button and choose the desired view (e.g., **View as Table**, **View as Map**, **View as Chart**):

 ![](resources/images/dashboard/dashboard-item-menu.png)